 The report will include a basic specification for remedial works that can be snipped out and used as the basis for obtaining contractor quotes.

-Taylor Mitchell Surveyors are regulated by the RICS meaning that we must follow strict rules of conduct – including having in place insurance to protect you – our surveyors must update their skills and knowledge throughout their careers so you can rely on their expertise and you are protected by a complaints procedure and access to independent redress through an Ombudsman scheme.
+Taylor Mitchell Surveyors are regulated by the RICS meaning that we must follow strict rules of conduct, including having Professional Indemnity Insurance in place to protect you Our surveyors must update their skills and knowledge throughout their careers so you can rely on their expertise.
+In addition, you are protected by a complaints procedure and access to independent redress through an Ombudsman scheme.

-Our multi-disciplined team has a range of expertise to help you with any project, and allows us to provide a detailed, comprehensive service to every client.
+Our experienced team have a range of expertise and experience which allows us to provide a detailed, comprehensive service to every client.